Close Menu

 Average Completion Time 2 years

-Class Format Online; some courses available in person
+Class Format Online; some core courses outside of gifted may be available in person; all gifted courses are online.

-Cost Per Credit $665* per credit (financial aid & scholarships available) Ask about our discounted tuition.
-Apply now for $500 off your first course!
+Cost Per Credit $665* per credit hour (financial aid and scholarships available)

-Application Deadline Applications are due four weeks prior to the start of the semester in which you plan to enroll.
+Application Deadline- Rolling Applications are due four weeks prior to the start of the semester in which you plan to enroll.

 This program has given me the tools and background to better support and advocate for students, both in my own classroom and throughout Washington State.
 Our students have so much potential, I'm determined to help them get the opportunity to fulfill it!